yuezijie/yuezijie.github.io/index.md

 ## News
+- **Dec.
+2022** Dr. Shi received King's Recognition Award for his contribution to King's College London during the academic year 2021/22.
+- **Dec.
+2022** Dr. Shi will introduce the AI programe of King's College London at British Council in China.
+- **Dec.
+2022** Dr. Shi will be a senior PC for IJCAI-2023.
 - **Nov.
 2022** Welcome Ms. Xinyue Chen to join our lab as a fresh PhD!
 - **Nov.
 2022** One paper accepted to <B>AAAI 2023</B>.
 Congrats to Zhipeng!
 - **Oct.
 2022**  Welcome Mr. Maxime Fontana, Mr. Oluwatosin Alabi and Ms. Iman Islam to join our lab as new PhDs!